SampleEnvironment/SECoP/protocol/issues/065 handling of coupled modules.rst

 Add ``controlled_by`` and ``control_active`` under the list of "predefined parameters".

 ``"controlled_by"``:
-   Module might be coupled by a leader - follower relation.
-A follower module (Drivable or Writable) might be controlled by a leader module, linking an output of the lead module to the target of the follower module.
+   Module might be coupled by a controller - controlled relation.
+A controlled module (Drivable or Writable) might be controlled by a controller module, linking an output of the lead module to the target of the controlled module.
    The datatype of the ``controlled_by`` parameter must be an enum, with the names being module names or ``self``.
 The enum value of 'self' must be 0.
-   A module with such a parameter indicates, that it may be a follower of the named modules.
+   A module with such a parameter indicates, that it may be controlled by one of the named modules.

    The recommended mechanism is, that a module takes over control by sending a target change or a ``go`` command.
-Before receiving the reply, the ``controlled_by`` parameter of the follower module is set to the controlling leader module, or to ``self``, if the target of the follower modules itself is set.
+Before receiving the reply, the ``controlled_by`` parameter of the controlled module is set to the controlling leader module, or to ``self``, if the target of the controller module itself is set.
-   In case a module may have several follower modules, additional parameters may be needed for switching on and off control of individual followers.
+   In case a module may have several controlled modules, additional parameters may be needed for switching on and off control of individual controlled modules.

 ``"control_active"``:
    A flag indicating whether a drivable or writable module module is currently active, i.e. its behaviour is depending on the target value or not.
-   For example a leaders module ``control_active`` parameter is false, when the follower modules ``controlled_by`` parameter is set to ``self`` (or to an other module).
+   For example a leaders module ``control_active`` parameter is false, when the controlled modules ``controlled_by`` parameter is set to ``self`` (or to an other module).
    But  ``controlled_by`` might also be needed when two Writable modules depend on each other in a system where not both may be active at the same time.